Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Projections on SMEFT couplings

 where $\mathcal{L}_{\rm int}$ is the integrated luminosity. $\sigma_{\textrm{SM}}$ and $\sigma_{\textrm{total}}$ denote the SM and total cross sections, respectively, with $\varepsilon_{\rm{SM}}$ and $\varepsilon_{\rm{total}}$ representing the corresponding efficiency factors that account for the event selection criteria and detector acceptance.
 The signal significance of the signal is defined as ~\cite{Cowan:2010js}:

 In Fig.~\ref{fig:collider_constraints_bottomup}, we summarise the projected $2\sigma$ regions ($\mathcal{Z} \geq 2$ outside these shaded regions) for chosen pairs of SMEFT coefficients in six cases, combining sensitivities from $hZ$ (dark green), $h\mu^+\mu^-$ (light red), $h\gamma$ (green), $t\bar{t}$ (pink), and $t\bar{t}h$ (blue) production channels at a $10$ TeV muon collider with $\mathcal{L}_{\rm int}=10$ ab$^{-1}$.
-Some key features that emerge from these plots are as follows: \begin{itemize}[leftmargin=*, labelsep=0.5em] \item The shaded regions in the $\delta g_L$–$\delta g_R$ plane (Fig.~\ref{fig:collider_constraints_bottomup} (a)) represent the projected sensitivities from $Zh$ and {\it{ZBF}} production processes.
-The $Zh$ production rate is equally sensitive to $\delta g_L$ and $\delta g_R$.
-One can probe such couplings as small as $\mathcal{O}(10^{-4})$.
-On the other hand, the $\mu\mu h$ rate is slightly more sensitive to $\delta g_R$ and it is possible to probe such couplings as low as $\mathcal{O}(10^{-3})$.
+Some key features that emerge from these plots are the following: \begin{itemize}[leftmargin=*, labelsep=0.5em] \item The shaded regions in the $\delta g_L$–$\delta g_R$ plane (Fig.~\ref{fig:collider_constraints_bottomup} (a)) represent the projected sensitivities from $Zh$ and {\it{ZBF}} production processes.
+The $Zh$ production rate is equally sensitive to $\delta g_L$ and $\delta g_R$, allowing one to probe these couplings down to the level of $\mathcal{O}(10^{-4})$.
+On the other hand, the $\mu\mu h$ rate is slightly more sensitive to $\delta g_R$, but with an overall weaker sensitivity, reaching the level of $\mathcal{O}(10^{-3})$.